 The individual assessment of the circummaxillary suture maturation may provide a means of assessing the midfacial sutural response to applied orthopedic forces in Class III patients.
-On the basis of the present results, we can speculate that at stages A and B, a conventional treatment approach for Class III malocclusion, like the RME and facial mask protocol, would encounter less resistant forces to maxillary protraction.
+On the basis of the present results, we can speculate that at stages A and B a conventional treatment approach for Class III malocclusion, like the RME and facial mask protocol, would encounter less resistant forces to maxillary protraction.
 At stages A and B, presumably, greater skeletal effects associated with maxillary protraction can be expected than at stage C, when there are initial ossification areas along the ZMSs.

-In the presence of stages D and E that show partial or complete fusion, dentoalveolar effects have to be expected as the primary result of maxillary protraction.
+In presence of stages D and E that show partial or complete fusion, dentoalveolar effects have to be expected as the primary result of maxillary protraction.
 If maxillary advancement is required at these more mature stages, a surgical approach should be considered.
-Due to the great variability in ZMS maturational stages between 10

-TABLE 3 Distribution of the maturational stages of the ZMS
+Due to the great variability in ZMS maturational stages between 10 and 15 years, the evaluation ZMS maturational stages appears to be indicated mainly in juvenile and early adolescent Class III patients.
+However, future studies with the larger sample are indicated for the clinical meaning of the different ZMS stages before the clinical applications of this classification method.